 “By curbing the worst abuses in the residential wholesaling industry, this bill will ensure homeowners get a fair price for their property and help families build intergenerational wealth,” said Froehlich noted.

-How to Get A Real Estate License
+How to Get a Real Estate License in Philadelphia

 If you’re interested in obtaining a full real estate license, beyond the new residential property wholesaler license, you can visit the Pennsylvania Association of Realtors® to review the steps required.
 It’s possible to complete the training and become a licensed agent in just weeks or months.